-For all information related to student accounts such as tuition and fees, tuition payment plan (Tuition Management Systems) and other methods of payment, third party scholarships, refund checks and overpayment of tuition fees, the college’s collection policy, and more, visit berklee.edu/bursar.
+For all information related to student accounts such as tuition and fees, tuition payment plans (Tuition Management Systems) and other methods of payment, third party scholarships, refund checks and overpayment of tuition fees, Berklee’s collection policy, and more, visit the Office of the Bursar.

 All payments that are received after the published deadline for any given semester will be subject to a $250 late payment fee.